troy/troy.github.com-blog-old/source/_posts/2015-11-08-comment-on-how-do-i-stop-comparing-myself-to-others.markdown

 Hacker News thread "[Ask HN: How do I stop comparing myself to others?](https://news.ycombinator.com/item?id=10523788)."

-Society didn't offer "Start a geek-centric Web service, then spend years building it profitably, and do so while living in a dozen different cities" as a viable journey, let alone a valuable goal.
+Society didn't offer "Start a geek-centric Web service, then spend years quietly building it profitably, and do so while living in a dozen different cities" as a viable journey, let alone a valuable goal.

 Here's the comment: